 There is one point of contention in terms of the accessibility of the card.
 Approval is based primarily on the applicant’s income, with higher levels of income correlating with higher approval odds.
-There is a moderate correlation between high income and high credit scores, so some consumers that have a hard time accessing unsecured credit will have a hard time accessing an X1 credit card as well.
+There is a moderate correlation between high income and high credit scores, so some consumers who have a hard time accessing unsecured credit will have a hard time accessing an X1 credit card as well.

-Although access to a higher credit limit is generally viewed as a plus, those who take advantage of this credit card should thoughtfully consider how much of the outsized credit limit they receive they’re willing to tap into.
+Although access to a higher credit limit is generally viewed as a plus, those who take advantage of this credit card should thoughtfully consider how much of the outsize credit limit they receive they’re willing to tap into.

 Earning and Redeeming Rewards

 Earning rewards is a breeze with the X1 card, and there’s no limit to how much cardholders can earn in a year.
 The points earned also do not have an expiration date.
 The rewards program offers two points for every dollar spent on all purchases.
 Cardholders who spend $15,000 in a year will earn three points per dollar spent.
 When cardholders refer a friend who gets approved, they’ll earn four points for every dollar spent for an entire month.

 X1 rewards points can be redeemed through a large and growing list of over 50 retailers in travel, tech, fitness and retail.
 Each point redeemed is worth at least a penny and could be worth more depending on the retailer with which the cardholder chooses to redeem the points.
 Cardholders can also choose to receive a cash-back statement credit, but the maximum rewards value might diminish by doing so.

 Fees and Interest

 The X1 credit card comes with competitive fees.
 See the chart below outlining the fee structure on the card: